wp-plugins/wp-campaign-manager/readme.txt

 Easy to use it!

-1. 'Add new' ans save.
+1. 'Add new' and save.
 2. Remember 'post id'.
 You can find it on url `/wp-admin/post.php?post=10&action=edit`
 3. Edit your post, input `[wcm-show id=post_id]`, save.